LukeThornton92/string_theory/TESTING.md

 - Microsoft Explorer
 - Safari

+The site was given to friends and family on numerous devices, on the whole I didn't get any feedback concerning bugs.

 ## Known Bugs

 - The mobile header uses a Bootstrap Navbar to be responsive, I have accidentally taken the template from the site and changed the order to fit my needs, nesting unordered lists inside of lists.
 When I went to correct it broke the page, this would be due to a CSS class im sure but I will need to review and resolve.

+- Images not always being rendered on site, it doesn't always happen and I had to spend a long time investigating a way around this.
+I was able to get it working using URL's of the SW3 bucket but that wasn't always repeatable and on one occasion I saw one image (not being displayed) showing as a PNG in dev tools while the actual HTML and SW3 bucket was WebP.

+- Not really a bug but the lighthouse highlighted issues with speed and accessibility which I would like to resolve.